 - Work alongside international aviation organisations and regulators.

-Government Europa Quarterly spoke to Yves Morier, principal advisor to the Flight Standards Director at the EASA about the complications in aviation that we are yet to address, as well as the future of urban air mobility.
+Government Europa spoke to Yves Morier, principal advisor to the Flight Standards Director at the EASA about the complications in aviation that we are yet to address, as well as the future of urban air mobility.